Alturil/musical-scales/MusicalScales.IntegrationTests/README.md

 - **Natural Minor Scale/Aeolian Mode**: Standard 7-note minor scale

 #### 2. **JSON Test Payloads** 📄
-The CREATE/UPDATE tests use external JSON files for realistic data:
+The CREATE/UPDATE tests use external JSON files for realistic data.
+The TestData/Scales folder contains JSON files for all 11 scales that are seeded in the database:

-**`MajorPentatonicScale.json`**
-- 5-note pentatonic scale with major intervals
+**Test Files Used:**
-- Used for POST (create) operations
+- **`PentatonicMajor.json`** - Used for POST (create) and DELETE operations
-- Tests JSON deserialization and scale creation

-**`MinorPentatonicScale.json`**
-- 5-note pentatonic scale with minor intervals
-- Used for PUT (update) operations
+- **`PentatonicMinor.json`** - Used for PUT (update) operations
-- Tests JSON deserialization and scale updates

-**`CMajorScale.json`**
-- 7-note major scale (C-D-E-F-G-A-B)
-- Used for creating scales to be updated/deleted
+- **`Major.json`** - Used for creating scales to be updated

-- Tests complex interval structures
+**All Available Scale Files:**
+Major, NaturalMinor, HarmonicMinor, MelodicMinor, Dorian, Phrygian, Lydian, Mixolydian, Locrian, PentatonicMajor, PentatonicMinor

 ## Project Structure